Marriage Law Information

 For the procedures involved in a wedding after banns or a Common Licence, couples should contact the Diocesan Registry for the diocese for the parish church where they wish to marry.
 To find out the relevant diocese, search for the church on ‘A Church Near You’.
 The listing information for each church will name the diocese it is based in.

-Please be aware of the implications of the Immigration Act 2014 on marriages in the Church of England.
-From 2nd March 2015, it will no longer be lawful for the marriage of a non-EEA (i.e. non-European) national to be solemnized in the Church of England after the publication of banns or by a common marriage licence (unless a couple has been informed that the ‘transitional arrangements’ will apply to them).
-All such weddings will now have to be authorised by Superintendent Registrar’s Certificates (‘SRC’).
+Please be aware of the implications of the Immigration Act 2014 and the UK's exit from the EU on marriages in the Church of England.
+From 1st July 2021, it will no longer be lawful for the marriage of a non-UK/Irish National (unless they hold Settled or Pre-Settled Status under the EU Settlement Scheme) to be solemnized in the Church of England after the publication of banns or by a common marriage licence (unless a couple has been informed that the ‘transitional arrangements’ will apply to them).
+All such weddings will now have to be authorised by Superintendent Registrar’s Marriage Schedule (‘SRMS’).

 If either of the parties to a marriage in England or Wales is a foreign national or has a foreign domicile (that is, their fixed and permanent home is abroad), they should ensure that the legal requirements of their home country are observed.